 Linguists are mostly (if not exclusively) concerned with finite trees.
 Hence it would be nice if we could restrict the class of models further down to finite trees.
 This can indeed be done.
 Rogers (1998) defines a linear order on the nodes of a tree as follows.
-Node x < y iff $x \triangleleft^+$ $y \lor x \prec y$.
+Node x < y iff x < + $y \lor x \prec y$ .
 By Axiom A7, each pair of nodes is either a member of the dominance relation or a member of the left-of relation.
 Hence this defines indeed a linear order.
 Actually, the order is the same as the one in the previous section: depth-first left-to-right tree traversal.
 As in the previous section we use Succ(x, y) for y being the immediate successor of x in the order.
 Finiteness can now be defined in two steps.
-Firstly we demand the linear order to be the transitive closure of the immediate successor relation.
+Firstly we demand the linear order to be the deterministic transitive closure of the immediate successor relation.
 The consequence of this demand is that for every element in the order there is only a finite number of nodes that are smaller than this element.
 Secondly we demand the order to have a maximal element.
 If the maximal element has only a finite number of elements smaller than it, the tree is obviously finite.

+'''

-$\begin{array}{ll} \mathbf{AF} & \forall x, y : x < y \implies [\mathrm{TC}{x,y} \; Succ(x,y)](x,y) & \land \\ \exists x \forall y : y < x \lor y = x. \\ & (\mathrm{Finiteness \; of \; the \; order \; <}) \end{array}$
+AF \forall x, y : x < y \Longrightarrow [DTC{x,y} Succ(x,y)](x,y) \land \exists x \forall y : y < x \lor y = x.

+(Finiteness of the order <)

+'''

-Theorem 5 Axioms A1-A12, AT1, AT2, and AF define the class of finite tree models.
+Theorem 6 Axioms A1-A12, AT1, AT2, and AF define the class of finite tree models.

 Proof.
 By Theorem 4, every model of the Axioms A1-A12, AT1, and AT2 is isomorphic to a tree model.
 If a model is finite, then AF is certainly true.
-For the converse, assume that $\forall x, y : x < y \implies$ $[TC{x,y} Succ(x,y)](x,y)$.
-By definition of the TC-operator, the set $\{y \mid y < x\}$ of elements smaller than x is finite for every node x.
+For the converse, assume that $\forall x,y:x < y \Longrightarrow [\operatorname{DTC}{x,y} \operatorname{Succ}(x,y)](x,y)$ .
+By definition of the DTC-operator, the set $\{y \mid y < x\}$ of elements smaller than x is finite for every node x.
 If the order has additionally a maximal element m, then it is finite.